-We plan to engage publics from a variety of backgrounds and encourage diversity across all of our activities.
+We intend to engage publics from a variety of backgrounds and encourage diversity across all of our activities, as broader perspectives will enrich and better inform our work.
 We will endeavour to produce accessible digital PE projects and content, that enables those unable to participate in person to do so virtually.
 This will ensure a broad discourse that will challenge and shape our research, whilst providing an inclusive platform for all voices and opinions to be heard.